raitasu/team/README.md

 ## Code Style Guide:

 - Code style is inspired by [Airbnb Guide](https://github.com/airbnb/javascript#airbnb-javascript-style-guide)
-- If you find that some rules are harmful or missing raise a PR with your proposal
+- If you find that some rules are harmful or missing, raise a PR with your proposal

 | Command                  | Description                                                                                          |
 | ------------------------ | ---------------------------------------------------------------------------------------------------- |